 Challenge 4: Marketing is a Dirty Word

-It should be relatively straightforward: Define your market, identify prospects, find out what they need, present and sell the service to them, deliver to their full satisfaction, and never lose them as a client.
+You would think this should be easy stuff: define your market, identify prospects, find out what they need, present and sell the service to them, deliver to their full satisfaction, and never lose them as a client.
 Sounds easy, right?
 Of course it isn’t.
-Over the years I have seen professional service providers either oversimplify their marketing to the point of irrelevance or overcomplicate it to the point of immense confusion.
+Over the years I have seen professional service providers oversimplify their marketing to the point of irrelevance or overcomplicate it to the point of confusion.

 You cannot dabble in anything you need to do well and professional services need to market excellently.
-For years law firms and accountancies disdained the very word “marketing.”
+For years law firms and accountancies disdained the word, “marketing.”
 It was uncouth to proactively seek clients, and though that legacy has largely been eradicated, there is behavioral hangover.

-All now accept that they must “market,” but what has resulted are efforts that are largely ad hoc, flavor of the month, or copycat.
-This has produced a sad irony that even a mediocre but sustained and consistent marketing program beats any of these other attempts.
-A related thought comes from Seth Godin, who has remarked, “Professional service marketing is certainly among the ‘safest’ I’ve ever seen.
+All now “market” but what has resulted are efforts that are largely ad hoc, flavor of the month, or copycat.
+Seth Godin has remarked, “Professional service marketing is certainly among the ‘safest’ I’ve ever seen.
 [But] because it takes no risks, it’s actually quite risky.”

-The risk is even greater today according to a study on client propensity to switch, particularly in management consulting, where 72% of purchasers are ready to do just that.
-These statistics come from raintoday.com, a site focused on marketing and sales in professional services.
+The risk is even greater today.
+Clients are skeptical and fickle.
+According to a study on client propensity to switch, particularly in management consulting, 72% of purchasers are ready to do just that.
+These statistics come from raintoday.com.
 Potential switchers in other categories include: